AaronAlvarez2291/Goldman-Sachs-Crack-Leaked-Passsword-Database-Project/README.md

 <li>regularly check current passwords to ensure that they have not been broken.</li>
   </ul>

-Seeing that your current password policy is not aligned with the industries best practices things I would suggest improving your password policy are:
+Seeing that your current password policy is not aligned with the industries best practices things I would suggest to improve your password policy are:

 <ul>
 <li>Using a better hashing algorithm that provides a higher level of protection.</li>
-<li>implement salting to prevent usage of rainbow tables and implement peppering to make it harder to crack.</li>
+<li>implementing salting and peppering to prevent usage of rainbow tables and make it harder to crack.</li>
 <li>Having longer and stronger passwords which increases the time it takes to crack a password exponentially.</li>
 <li>Train your users to follow these policies.</li>
 </ul>